A Large Range of Accommodation Styles

 Stay in a renovated Japanese home located in a neighborhood in Kyoto or Kanazawa and feel like a native.
 Your machiya townhouse is only rented out to one group at a time so you will have the entire house to yourself or your group.
 This is a great way to relax and feel Japanese culture.

 Machiya Akebono-an, Kyoto, Japan

-A golden-coloured noren curtain greets you as you enter, while the deep blue walls draw you further into the house.
-Art pieces in the entrance and living room pair perfectly with the blue to evoke the colours of dawn,…read more
+A golden-colored noren curtain greets you as you enter, while the deep blue walls draw you further into the house.
+Art pieces in the entrance and living room pair perfectly with the blue to evoke the colors of dawn,…read more

 Machiya Momohana-an, Kyoto, Japan

 Located in the Shijo downtown district o fKyoto, “Momohana-an” machiya holiday house is tucked down a quiet residential lane – your private retreat in Kyoto.
 Like many Kyoto machiyas, “Momohana-an” served not only as a living space but also as a store.
 Enter the house to discover a ‘mise no ma’ space,…read more

 Staying at a Japanese home is probably the best way to meet and get to know the Japanese people and learn about the local culture.
 At a Japanese home, guests have the chance to eat home-cooked Japanese food, discover the local culture, and interact with the local people.
 Your room may be Japanese or Western Style.

 Tsuzumi and her husband own this beautiful house.
 Tsuzumi studied in Italy after graduated from Osaka University.
 While staying in Italy she met her future husband Christian.
 They have moved back to her hometown, Kameoka with two kids, and bought a Japanese traditional house (about 150 years old), and renovated it.
 They have finally started a home stay business in 2018,…read more